 And numbers don’t lie!
 Owl Labs 2019 State of Remote Work report surveyed 1200 full-time workers, of which 62% of them worked remotely.
 Of these, 33% of the respondents were happy doing what they do.
 They were willing to put in extra hours so long as some flexibility could be wielded.
 The option to scale to full-time remote work will undoubtedly attract talent from sources for you to tap into.
 More interestingly, managers who previously led on-site teams will have the opportunity to sharpen their communication and decision-making skills remotely!

-For more information on the best-proven practices of managing a remote workforce and to build your remote team management skills, read one of the articles below.
+For more information on managing remote teams best practices and to build your remote team management skills, read one of the articles below.